vivi51123/CS249-Current-Topics-in-Data-Structure/adbrebs-taxi/README.md

 Here is a brief description of the Python files in the archive:

+* `Dockerfile`: configureation files for setting NVIDIA Docker with enviroment, requied packages (such as *fuel* and *block*) , relative working directory and commands for starting the training.
+(We updated based on the report of wining methods)
 * `config/*.py`: configuration files for the different models we have experimented with the model which gets the best solution is `mlp_tgtcls_1_cswdtx_alexandre.py`
 * `data/*.py` : files related to the data pipeline:
   * `__init__.py` contains some general statistics about the data